paulamlb/handbook/governance.md

 * ensuring good governance by making sure we've got the right people & processes to deliver our strategy
 * making sure the company complies with the law

-The board balances opportunity and risk, working on behalf of member shareholders, investors, and all Loomio stakeholders to guide and support the management of the company.
-Operationally, this is carried out through delegation to the [coordinators](http://loomio.coop/coordination.html).
+The board balances opportunity and risk, working on behalf of member shareholders, investors, and all Democracy Earth stakeholders to guide and support the management of the company.
+Operationally, this is carried out through delegation to the [coordinators](http://Democracy.Earth/Board.coordination.html).